 Electric Smokers with Windows Are Awesome

-If you are a smoker enthusiast, then you have probably experimented with the many different ways to cook your food, and you have probably had a great time.
+If you are a smoker enthusiast, you have probably experimented with the many different ways to cook your food and probably had a great time.
 The biggest downside is that you cannot watch your food cook or check on it to see how it is progressing.

 Yet, more and more electric smokers have a clear-glass window installed so that you may see your smoker in action.
 It allows you to see your food as it cooks and monitor the smoke levels.